skraft9/pfsense-security-research/README.md

 * Commands should run inside a restricted shell or chroot.
 * File access should be explicitly scoped to safe directories (/tmp, /var/log).
 * Permissions should be fine-grained, and clear in scope.

 ---

-## Why This Research Matters
-Before dismissing this research as trivial, understand that efforts like this often spark meaningful dialogue between security and infrastructure teams — leading to RBAC reevaluation, tighter privilege boundaries, and overall more effective approaches to application security.

----